t3moses/Crews/README.txt

 Inputs are taken from the following files.

-boats data.txt
+boats data.csv
-sailors data.txt
+sailors data.csv
-boats available.txt
+boats available.csv
-sailors available.txt
+sailors available.csv
-sailor histories.txt
+sailor histories.csv
 user input.txt

 With the exception of the user input file, these files are formatted as CSV.
 In this way, they may be edited in a text editor or a spreasheet program.